ArtemSharypov/EasyWait/README.md

 # EasyWait

-A waitlist management system, that allows you to keep track of customers waiting between any number of mobile devices, as well as well as notify them as necessary with a SMS message
+A waitlist management system, that allows you to keep track of customers waiting between any number of devices.
+It allows you to easily notify them as necessary through a SMS message.

 # Parts of the system
 Android app created using Kotlin, with Firebase authentication and a Firebase backend